 How Should I Choose My Commitments to Causes?

 Brandeis prides itself on an active commitment to social justice, which it considers “central to its mission.”
 There are 29 official clubs on campus related to political and activist issues, and even more clubs dedicated to community service and volunteering.
 Speakers address a wide range of issues and causes on a weekly basis, and events occur with a frequency that many members of the University community cannot keep up with.
 It is not feasible for anyone to commit him or herself to all of these meaningful issues.

-In February 2012 the first the first ’DEIS Impact! festival of social justice featured more than two-dozen social justice-related events in just one week (February 5-10).
-In February 2013 the second 'DEIS Impact! festival of social justice will be held at Brandeis (February 1-11).
+In February 2012 the first ’DEIS Impact! festival of social justice featured more than two-dozen social justice-related events in just one week.
+In February 2013 the second 'DEIS Impact! festival of social justice was held at Brandeis, and in 2014 the third 'DEIS Impact! will be held from February 1-10.

 As a part of the “exploration of social justice on campus and around the world” that ’DEIS Impact! seeks to encourage, in this installment of “Ethical Inquiry,” we ask: How does an interested individual decide which ones to commit to – let alone how to act on those commitments?